Idanha-a-Nova

 Idanha-a-Nova (/pt-PT/ /pt-PT/), officially the Town of Idanha-a-Nova (Vila de Idanha-a-Nova), is a town and municipality in the district of Castelo Branco, in east-central Portugal.
 A border municipality with Spain, the population of the municipality in 2011 was 9,716, in an area of 1416.34 km^{2}, making it one of the largest and least densely populated municipalities in Portugal as well as the first Portuguese municipality by population ageing.
-King Alfonso II (1211-1223) confirmed its charter in 1219 renaming the village with the current place names (Idanha-a-Nova) to distinguish it from the old Idanha (hereinafter Idanha-a-Velha), 18 kilometers away.
+King Afonso II (1211–1223) confirmed its charter in 1219 renaming the village with the current place names (Idanha-a-Nova) to distinguish it from the old Idanha (hereinafter Idanha-a-Velha), 18 kilometers away.
 The municipal holiday is the Monday 15 days after Easter.
 The incumbent mayor is Armindo Moreira Palma Jacinto, representing the Socialist Party.